Ahmedmabrouk84/Ahmedmabrouk84/README.md

 <h2>About Me</h2>
       <p>
-        Passionate web developer experienced in building dynamic and responsive websites.
-Skilled in HTML, CSS and JavaScript with a strong understanding of modern web development frameworks specially Angular.
-        Seeking to leverage my skills and knowledge in a challenging web development role

       </p>
 <!--       Front-End Developer Angular with expertise in building dynamic and responsive web applications using Angular, proficient in modern web technologies such as HTML5, CSS3, TypeScript, and
        JavaScript (ES6+).
 Experienced in performance optimization and designing standout user interfaces using advanced tools like RESTful APIs.